 Harvesting ear cartilage effectively requires “a second operation” on the ear whereas using septal cartilage requires only “one operation” on the nose itself.

 So why is ear cartilage more popular?
-It is because septal cartilage is harder to harvest and is usually done in the operating theatre.
-Harvesting ear cartilage can be done in the clinic and therefore cheaper.
+Septal cartilage is much harder to harvest and would usually be executed in an operating theatre.
+Whereas the harvesting of an ear cartilage can be done in the clinic and is therefore cheaper.
 In some countries, only qualified surgeons may use the operating theatre.
 If the rhinoplasty is not being done by a qualified surgeon, ear cartilage is the only option.

 Endonasal or Open Rhinoplasty?